 While we navigate getting back to work or shifting to working from home, there are a lot of changes for companies and employees.
 Uncertainty and change can be difficult for anyone.
 How can you help your employees navigate this new work environment?
-Making a couple of small organizational culture shifts can help improve your employees’ workday and mental health.
+Making a couple of small company culture changes can help improve your employees’ workday and mental health.
 Focusing on allowing employees to feel safe, supported and connected will help your employees’ wellbeing.

 Create an organizational culture where it is okay to be sick and you do not penalize workers for being sick.
 Even outside of a public health crisis, if an employee isn’t feeling well, you don’t want them coming into contact with others in the office.
 Allow flexibility for employees to stay home if they’re sick and encourage them to seek appropriate care.
 If you penalize employees for not coming into work or create an environment where they don’t feel they can take a day off, you may end up with employees coming into the office who shouldn’t.
 There tends to be a fear of employees abusing these kinds of problems, but that is something that you can deal with if the need arises.
 The priority right now should be keeping your employees safe.